Unit 2 Ferry Wharf

 I was fortunate to have this with the partners I started my career with at Deloitte Australia.
 They were great mentors – they always gave me frank advice and, even when I said I wanted to leave, they gave me the right advice, didn’t get upset and most importantly were happy for me.
 When I wanted to return, they took me back without holding a grudge that I had previously left them.

 I am still friends with them to this day and reach out to them when I need advice – I am grateful for their valuable insights.

 As a partner, it’s not about knowing everything but the key is the ability to identify issues and work with the team towards finding solutions.
 I keep up to date by reading tax alerts, attending in-house training and reading technical publications.
-Together with the team I’ve instilled a culture of continuously growing and improving so we aim to be first to the market on developments and producing technical pieces.
+Together with the team, I’ve instilled a culture of continuously growing and improving so we aim to be first to the market on developments and production technical pieces.
 In addition, presenting at external seminars and reviewing all the thought leadership pieces that go out forces you to keep on top of technical developments.

 Before venturing out to Bahrain, you did leave the world of tax to focus on corporate law with Freehills.
 How did this come up and what eventually brought you back to tax?

-This kind of goes back to my earlier answer - that it took me a few years to find out what I really wanted.
+This kind of goes back to my earlier answer – that it took me a few years to find out what I wanted.

 I was working at Deloitte and we were working closely and collaborating with a few law firms.
 I met one of the Freehills partners and just asked him if he would be interested in having someone like me on his team and he immediately said yes.
 I had a couple of interviews and joined them as a Senior Associate.
-I did enjoy my time but due to some team changes I decided to go back to the comfort of working in tax.
+I did enjoy my time but due to some team changes, I decided to go back to the comfort of working in tax.

 The GCC region has been a popular destination for tax professionals in recent years, particularly for VAT specialists.
 What was it like moving from a mature tax market in Australia to the Middle East in 2008?